cornellpepper/CuWatch_code/README.md

 PhysIT will assign an IP address of the form v2cupepperXX.physics to the Pico-W, where XX identifies the particular Pico-W in question.
 Add the MAC address and corresponding number [to the table here](https://github.com/cornellpepper/CuWatch_code/blob/main/src/macs.md).

-### Load the latest firmware onto the board.
+### Load the latest firmware onto the board

-#### Make sure you have a file called `my_secrets.py` locally
+#### See if you need a non-standard `my_secrets.py` file

+This file has the SSID and wifi password in it.
+The install scripts create one if none exists.
-for Physics 1110, this works.
+For Physics 1110, this works, since RedRover does not require a password.
 If you had a wifi password, you'd need a password for the wifi network too.

 ```text
 PASS=None